Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Introduction

 Several observational studies have suggested that the molecular phase is dominant with a mass that is a factor of 10-100 larger than that in the ionized phase \citep{Carniani2015, Fluetsch2019, RamosAlmeida2019}, although the uncertainties in both phases are significant. \cite{Fiore2017} confirmed with disjoint samples that the molecular outflow mass rate is significantly higher than the ionized outflow mass rate, but suggested that at high AGN luminosity, the ionized phase becomes more prominent and almost comparable in outflow rate at luminosities above $\sim$~10$^{47}$~erg~s$^{-1}$.
 By only selecting objects with measurements of both gas phases instead of disjoint samples, \cite{Fluetsch2019} were unable to reproduce the increasing contribution of the ionized outflow phase at high AGN luminosities.
 However, most galaxies in \cite{Fluetsch2019} have AGN luminosities below 10$^{46}$~erg~s$^{-1}$ and might therefore not properly test the regime discussed in \cite{Fiore2017}.

 In this work, we investigate multiphase outflows in a sample of 26 local ($z$ $<$ 0.2) (ultra)luminous infrared galaxies ((U)LIRGs).
 ULIRGs, formally defined as a class of galaxies with an infrared luminosity >10$^{12}$ $L_{\odot}$ (ULIRGs) (or >10$^{11}$ $L_{\odot}$ for LIRGs), are galaxies with a strong AGN, starburst activity or a combination of the two.
 Usually, (U)LIRGs are (advanced) mergers and have large amounts of gas and dust \citep{Lonsdale2006, Kartaltepe2010}.
 This makes them suitable laboratories to study feedback as they are likely to exhibit fast and massive outflows \citep[see e.g.][]{Rodriguez-Zaurin2013, Rose2017} and resemble massive active galaxies at higher redshift, where we expect feedback processes to be enhanced.
+Indeed, (U)LIRGs have shown the clearest examples of outflows in the ionized \citep[e.g.][]{Rupke2013, Arribas2014}, neutral atomic \citep[e.g.][]{Cazzoli2016} and molecular phase \citep[e.g.][]{Cicone2014, Pereira-Santaella2018, Fluetsch2019}.
+These studies have found that outflow velocities in ULIRGs are high in all three phases, usually between several hundred to a few 1000~km~s$^{-1}$ \citep{Westmoquette2012, Gonzalez-Alfonso2017, Perna2021, Perna2020}.
+The momentum fluxes (several $L/c$) and kinetic power especially in the molecular phase indicate that outflows in these objects could significantly affect their hosts \citep{Cicone2014, Gonzalez-Alfonso2017}.
 Furthermore, we supplement our sample with multiphase outflows from the literature, increasing our total sample size to 31 galaxies with multiphase outflows.
 This makes our work the largest spatially resolved multiphase outflow study to date.

 The goal of this study is twofold.
 First, we aim to characterise the multiphase outflows in our sample of local (U)LIRGs in terms of morphology, kinematics and outflow properties (e.g. electron density).
-Second, we shed light on the connection between the different gas phases as well as their relative contribution, both on a spatially resolved basis and in terms of global properties such as outflow mass rate or kinetic power of the outflow.
+Second, we shed light on the connection between the different gas phases as well as their relative contribution, both on a spatially resolved basis and in terms of global properties such as mass outflow rate or kinetic power of the outflow.

 Throughout this work, a \textit{H$_{\rm 0}$} = 70~km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm M}$ = 0.27 and $\Omega_{\Lambda}$ = 0.73 cosmology is adopted.